textproduct: Eureka

 EKA WATCHES/WARNINGS/ADVISORIES

-Small Craft Advisory until 11 PM PDT Thursday for PZZ475.
+Small Craft Advisory until 9 PM PDT this evening for PZZ475.

 IMPORTANT This is an independent project and has no affiliation with the National Weather Service or any other agency.
 Do not rely on this website for emergency or critical information: please visit weather.gov for the most accurate and up-to-date information available.